-Nothing may be taped, pinned, or otherwise attached to the graduation apparel, except for approved decorating of the graduation caps.
+Mortar boards must be worn flat by all students.
+Nothing may be taped, pinned, or otherwise attached to the graduation apparel.
 Any student who does not have access to the required dress should see the principal or one of the senior class sponsors so that arrangements may be made to borrow the appropriate clothing.